themustysmell/mLOFIAN/README.md

 NOKEY=[0|1]  - Do not wait for keyboard input.
 Suitable for batch processing

+The program is currently not optimized for speed.
+This is due to the bubble sort algorithm used.
+On an IBM PS/2 Model 30 with an 8086 CPU at 8MHz and 640kB RAM, the following benchmarks apply:

+- 0.9kB can be processed per second
+- 3 log entries can be processed per second
+- 17 log lines can be processed per second

+A 92kB log file has approximately 260 log entries and 1700 log lines.

 Tested so far with:
 - MS-DOS 5.0 and 6.22
 - 8086 and 80286 CPUs

 (*) HTTPSERV is part of the mTCP applications developed by Michael B. Brutman.